floydhub/floyd-docs/docs/guides/shortnames.md

 ## Output Name Examples

-When referring to the output of a job, you'll need to be sure to tack `/output` onto the end of the shortened name so the CLI knows you're referring to the job's output, and not the job itself.
 In the examples below, We'll assume that our username is `fooster` and that we have a project named `my_project` initialized in the current directory.
 Here are a couple examples:

-Below, we want to mount the output of `fooster/projects/my_project/3/output` at `/model`:
+Below, we want to mount the output of `fooster/projects/my_project/3` at `/model`:

 ```
 $ floyd run --data 3/output:model 'python eval.py'
 ```
 ```
-$ floyd run --data fooster/projects/my_project/3/output:model 'python eval.py'
+$ floyd run --data fooster/projects/my_project/3:model 'python eval.py'
 ```

 Here we clone the output of job number 1 of our current project:

 ```
-$ floyd data clone 1/output
+$ floyd data clone 1/
 ```
 ```
-$ floyd data clone fooster/projects/my_project/1/output
+$ floyd data clone fooster/projects/my_project/1
 ```